World Science Forum 2024 kicks off

 Global leaders in science policy gather for the 11th time in Budapest, Hungary, to discuss challenges of the science-policy interface at a time of global transformations (press release).

-The global event – originally initiated and now hosted again by the Hungarian Academy of Sciences – was opened in a ceremony attended by President of Hungary Tamás Sulyok and Tamás Freund, President of the Hungarian Academy of Sciences and Chair of the WSF2024 organizing committee.
+The global event – originally initiated and now hosted again by the Hungarian Academy of Sciences – was opened in a ceremony attended by the President of Hungary, Tamás Sulyok, and Tamás Freund, President of the Hungarian Academy of Sciences and Chair of the WSF2024 Organising Committee.

 “Our goal for the next three days is not simply to discuss and address the barriers that prevent the science-policy interface from working at its maximum efficiency, but also to strengthen trust in science,” said Hungarian Academy of Sciences President Tamás Freund in his opening speech.
 “We need to identify best practices, demonstrate the importance of different perspectives and come up with actionable recommendations.”